maxux/bogosort/README.md

 # runtime (13 items)

+there is one chance in 6,227,020,800 to sort the array on each sort

 	[+] bogosort on 13 items
 	[+] items: 160, 122, 32, 111, 291, 299, 304, 434, 434, 338, 315, 347, 69
 	[+] sorting...